 First things first… cut the crusts off the bread.
 Discard crust.
 Cut bread into small cubes.

-A layer of bread cubes goes into the pan first, followed by the ham cubes.
+Place a layer of bread cubes into the pan first, followed by the ham cubes.

 The next layer to be added is the grated cheddar cheese.
 YUM.

-The egg mixture is whisked together, then it is poured over the bread, ham, and cheese mixture.
+Whisk the egg mixture together, then pour it over the bread, ham, and cheese mixture.

-Egg mixture has been poured into baking dish.
-Cover dish with plastic wrap, and let it sit and soak overnight in the refrigerator.
+Pour the egg mixture into the baking dish.
+Cover the baking dish with plastic wrap, and let it sit and soak overnight in the refrigerator.
+This allows enough time for the liquid to be absorbed into the bread. in the filling.
 In the oven, let it come to room temp, then bake!

 Here’s what a piece looks like after being cut and served… time to dig in!
-That one piece has bread, eggs, ham, and cheese in it!
+That one piece of ham ‘n cheese breakfast soufflé has bread, eggs, ham, and cheese in it!
 Add some fruit on the side, and you’ve got a great breakfast!

 Interested In More Recipes?